DinoChiesa/Apigee-CustomPolicy-AesCrypto/Readme.md

 - the policy uses as its source, the message.content.
 If you wish to encrypt something else, specify it with the source property
 - The policy can use a key and initialization vector (IV) that you specify directly.
 - Specify the key & iv encoded as either base64 or hex.
-- Alternatively, specify a passphrase, and the policy will derive a key and IV via PBKDF2.
+- Alternatively, specify a passphrase, and the policy will derive a key and optionally the IV via [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
 If you specify the key and the passphrase, the key takes precedence.
 - Specify the mode (eg, CBC, OFB, CFB), and padding (PKCS5Padding, NoPadding).
 - Specify a key strength in bits.
 It defaults to 128-bit encryption.
 - optionally encode (base64, hex) the output octet stream upon encryption